dfm/talks/brownbag/brownbag.markdown

        probably described as some approximation of a proper mixture model
   2. Find discontinuities and add knots or just break dataset
   3. Return to set 1 and then iterate until no more discontinuities are found
+* K, looks good.
+But, WTF have we done?!
+This is clearly a horrifying procedure to apply to your data!
+* It has introduced all sort of correlated noise and it might have killed some of the transit signal
+* This is an example of a case where you have to be really clear about what you want to *do* with the data:
+  - for finding transits in the 300k light curves with >100k samples each, you want an extremely fast technique that is robust/automated and removes as much contaimination as possible
+  - for studying stellar variability, you want an algorithm that only removes systematic effects ... obviously much more difficult so you have to be will to spend more cash
+  - for estimating the parameters of a planetary system, either mode could work but if you keep the stellar variability componenet, you'll need a model of the variability within your procedure and I have a feeling that it'll probably look awefully similar to the one that we're using for untrending anyways... so maybe you should just remove it all
+  - another option which the err-Bayesian (or whatever it is) inside of me prefers would be to forward model the whole thing: the parameters in your model include the knot values as well as the physical parameters and I have some ideas about how to do this efficiently but I'll come to that later.

+**Bart**